itcd/html-parser/readme.txt

-This is a HTML parser that fetches data from Yahoo Finance.
+This is a HTML parser written in Python.
+It fetches the Day's Range of a list of securities from Yahoo Finance.

 Sample output:
 iShares Nasdaq Biotechnology (IBB)	228.14	234.90